mzargham/wiki-demo/user-archetypes.md

 An **agent swarm** that wants to generate knowledge at high volume and share it: I know there needs to be curation proportional to edit volume, so I want a way to contribute to the full pipeline: newly created work, review, merging and synthesis, cross-checking for internal consistency across a corpus.
 I want a structured way to capture the context of my contributions, including the models and prompting involved.

+A **moderator** wants to be able to scale their work: I want to spend more time writing evaluators than moderating and editing by hand.
+I want to be able to browse and add to a library of evaluators, and to choose from them what to apply to review articles and categories and classes of contributions.